-The government's commitment to attracting foreign investment in order to raise living standards has been underlined by the adoption of key international legislation relating to investment guarantees and low oil prices that make drilling unattractive.
+The government's commitment to attracting foreign investment in order to raise living standards has been underlined by the adoption of key legislation adhering to international standards, relating to investment guarantees and low oil prices that make drilling unattractive.
 Prime Minister Patrice Trovoada's ambition to turn the country into an IT and telecoms hub is undermined by São Tomé's geographical isolation, undiversified economy, relatively unskilled workforce, institutionalised bureaucracy, and poor infrastructure.
-The lack of deepwater transhipment services, in particular, shows no sign of ending soon as new port plans stall.
+The lack of deep-water transshipment services, in particular, shows no sign of ending soon as new port plans stall.

-Piracy is a threat throughout the Gulf of Guinea, and São Tomé's geographical proximity to the Niger Delta, where many piracy groups are based, raises the risk of attacks on vessels serving the nascent oil industry.
-However, the industry is still at the exploration stage, and São Tomé is therefore unlikely to be a prime target for pirate crews for some time.
+Piracy is a threat throughout the Gulf of Guinea, and São Tomé and Principe's geographical proximity to the Niger Delta, where many piracy groups are based, raises the risk of attacks on vessels serving the island nation in general and the nascent oil industry in particular.
+However, no major attacks have been registered in the past year.
 Nevertheless, the government is fully engaged with efforts by regional organisations such as the Economic Community of West African States and the Economic Community of Central African States and neighboring countries to improve surveillance and anti-piracy measures.

-The only possible threat of civil war could be driven by divisions within the army; however, it is no longer considered to pose a serious risk of mounting a coup.
-Rising dissatisfaction over the army's salary structure and disciplinary proceedings was capably averted by former president Manuel Pinto da Costa in February 2014 when he took remedial action following the dismissal of Brigadier Felisberto Maria Segundo as chief of staff of the armed forces after "acts of insubordination" by some army units.
-São Tomé's geographical isolation and friendly relations with Gulf of Guinea countries means there is no risk of interstate war.
+The only possible threat of civil war could be driven by divisions within the army; however, the army no longer poses a serious risk of mounting a coup.
+Rising dissatisfaction over the army's salary structure and disciplinary concerns were largely addressed when former president Manuel Pinto da Costa in February 2014 dismissed Brigadier Felisberto Maria Segundo as chief of staff of the armed forces after "acts of insubordination" by some army units.
+São Tomé's geographical isolation as an island nation and friendly relations with Gulf of Guinea countries mean there is very little risk of interstate war.

-High food prices and poor service provision are occasional motivating factors able to trigger protests.
-A key ADI promise during its successful electoral campaign was to make imported rice available for STD13,000 (USD0.60) a kilo, but subsidised supplies quickly disappeared.
-In February 2017, the first popular protest against the Trovoada-led government took place in the capital city, but failed to mobilise a significant number of people.
-Working conditions and salaries in the civil service have also occasionally been the source of protests, such as the April 2017 strike and demonstration held by police officers in the city of São Tomé.
+High food prices and poor service provision are occasional motivating factors that trigger protests.
+A key ADI promise during its successful electoral campaign was to make imported rice cheaper and more available.
+In February 2017, the first popular protest against the Trovoada-led government took place in the capital city, but the protests failed to mobilise a significant number of people.
+Working conditions and salaries in the civil service have also occasionally been the source of protests, such as the April 2017 strike and demonstration held by police officers in capital city São Tomé.

 Vaccinations required to enter the country